seanvaleo/blockchain-difficulty/README.md

 4) With the default configuration, the network mining power can fluctuate by up to 10% from its initial power, each day.
 This seems to be normal for the Bitcoin blockchain in 2023.
 This daily fluctation limit is configurable.
 5) The simulation will run for a period of X days, instead of X blocks, since block time will vary and we want to predict effectiveness of algorithms when run for a given period of time.
 6) The highest resolution for block time is Seconds.
-7) In order to reduce the number of variables that impact the results, some parameters to the simulation should be globally applied, for example, Target Block Time.
-The intention is to compare the effectiveness of the Difficulty Adjustment Algorithms, not the Blockchain implementations.

 ### Research